-• Writing (selling) put option contracts on the Underlying Security, as described above.
-The income, in the form of option premiums received from such option sales, will be primarily influenced by the volatility of the Underlying Security shares, although other factors, including interest rates, will also impact the level of income.

-• Investing in short-term U.S. Treasury securities.
-The income generated by such securities will be influenced by interest rates at the time of investment.
+- Writing (selling) put option contracts on the Underlying Security, as described above.
+The income, in the form of option premiums received from such option sales, will be primarily influenced by the volatility of the Underlying Security shares, although other factors, including interest rates, will also impact the level of income. - Investing in short-term U.S. Treasury securities.
+The income generated by such securities will be influenced by interest rates at the time of investment. - In addition, the Fund's use of the covered put spread strategy may occasionally allow it to capture a substantial portion of any significant decrease in the price of its Underlying Security.
+When this happens, the Fund could receive profits exceeding the initial cost of the put options, and the Fund's distributions may include some of those profits.